Yodai1996/CV/README.md

 the architecture is almost same to (1).

 Just only a AutoEncoder is a little bit meaningless.
 However, this arcitecture can be utilized in the part of Generator of Gan.
+For example, this paper https://arxiv.org/pdf/1611.07004.pdf introduce conditional GAN using U_Net, for the task of Image to Image, such as reconstruction of Monochrome Image to Colorful Image.